hitchtest/hitch/docs/howto/external_apis.rst

 using hitch to listen to it.

-This can help you maintain a high level of :doc:`/glossary/test_realism` and :doc:`/glossary/loose_coupling` in your tests while avoiding the expense and inconvenience of calling the real API.
+This can help you maintain a high level of :doc:`/glossary/test_realism` and loose :doc:`/glossary/coupling` in your tests while avoiding the expense and inconvenience of calling the real API.